pparent76/UbuntuTouch-qml-notify-module/README.md

 ---

+## Configure project to use the notifications

+./setup-project.sh [PROJECT-PATH]

+---

 ## Example Usage in QML

 Here is a simple example demonstrating how to use the module in a QML file: